 Turn your passion for reading and writing into a career.
 Gain the communication and research skills needed in the workplace today.
 Learn to think critically and write effectively.
-Welcome to SNHU's BA in English Language and Literature.
+Welcome to SNHU's Bachelor of Arts in English.

 Classes are generally small.
 The literature courses, for example, average about 20 students and the writing courses about 15 students, allowing professors to keep the classes lively and highly interactive.
 You won't ever find yourself sitting in a huge auditorium, struggling to follow along with a lecture.
 In fact, some of the most unique learning opportunities might take place outside the classroom.

 Because of SNHU's ideal location in the heart of New England, the birthplace of American literature, professors often build in visits to historic literary sites such as Walden Pond to add depth to the subject matter.

 While people often think that a BA in English prepares students only to be teachers or writers, that's not the case at all.
 Our undergraduate program is designed to give you a broad skill set that translates well in virtually any field.
 This includes:

 - Effective written and oral communication skills.
 You'll learn how to develop, craft and present ideas and stories that help you convince, persuade and educate an audience.

 - Ability to think critically and creatively.
 You'll discover how to uncover and dissect various viewpoints in order to create new concepts and stories.

 - Broad knowledge of literary classics.
 You'll gain a unique perspective and understanding of the world by reading, evaluating and discussing literature that's influenced society.

 - Proficiency in research strategies.
 You'll learn proven techniques for pinpointing and analyzing information that helps you build support for your ideas and opinions.